mahmoudimus/ac/docs/public/developing/developing-locally.md

 	</thead>
 	<tr>
 		<td>[JSON descriptor validator](https://atlassian-connect-validator.herokuapp.com/validate)</td>
-		<td>This validator will check that your descriptor is synctatically correct.
+		<td>This validator will check that your descriptor is syntactically correct.
 Just paste the JSON content
 			of your descriptor in the "descriptor" field, and select the Atlassian product you want to validate against.</td>
 	</tr>